EliAaron/HeadphoneMonitorApp/README.md

 * The program is written in C#.
 * The UI is built with WPF.
-* NAudio library is used for accessing audio device properties and events.
+* NAudio library is used to access audio device properties and events.

 ## How headphone connection is detected

-As far as I know, there is now standard way to detect line-in audio jack connection for PC's, it is device specific.
+As far as I know, there is no standard way to detect a line-in audio jack connection for PC's, it is device specific.
 I built the app specifically for my LENOVO Y50-70 laptop.
 To detect a connection change, I used NAudio to read audio device properties and checked what property changed.
 The property that changed was used to detect a connection change.

 ## Enhancing the app to be not device-specific